AOSGP/Supported_devices/README.md

-# Supported_devices
+# Supported devices
-List of supported devices in AOSGP
+List of supported devices in AOSGP.
+This can be used by Jenkins to compile